Noma, Florida: Geography

+The Town of Noma borders southern Alabama and located on the northeastern part of Holmes County.

 According to the United States Census Bureau, the town has a total area of 1.1 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Noma has a humid subtropical climate zone (Cfa).